architecture-building-systems/CityEnergyAnalyst/docs/installing-the-jenkins.rst

 - open `GitHub Webhooks`_

-  - (NOTE: This should already be set up for the CEA Repository, but here's how to re-set it just in case)
+  - (NOTE: This should already be set up for the CEA Repository, but here's how to configure it just in case)
   - dropdown "Add webhook"

     - Payload URL: ``http://ceajenkins.ngrok.io/git/notifyCommit?url=https://github.com/architecture-building-systems/CityEnergyAnalyst``